Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “Describe the typical enterprise AI technology stack discussed in these sources.
 What are the layers from data infrastructure to user-facing applications?”

 Design: A clean, layered diagram on a dark background.
 Each layer is a rounded rectangle in a slightly different shade of blue, stacked vertically.
-Labels are inside each layer in white text.
-Arrows or connectors show data flow.
-No unnecessary decoration.
+Labels appear within each layer in white text.
+Arrows or connectors indicate data flow.
+No additional decoration is required.

 Slide 10: Competitive Landscape